danielsevov/idk/README.md

-#Hello to my test repo
+#Hello to my test repo as you all know